ativarovsky/ativarovsky.github.io/_posts/2020-07-17-car-crashes.md

   - ggplot2
   - injuries
 ---

+An analysis of car fatalities by state using data from the Big Cities Health Initiative.

 _"This is my favorite part about analytics: Taking boring flat data and bringing it to life through visualization." -- John Tukey_